windust/community-manager/README.md

 - As an admin, setting the application up for the first time, I would like a way to have the program automatically set things up for me.

-## Contributing

-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 **Freddy Guime** - Chief Software Engineer, Product Owner, and Everything Else

 **Kevan Barter** - Contributed to the project by helping with front end design, backend design for Food Sponsor, writing tests for Food sponsor and Admin.
 He also helped to set up Google OAuth sign implemented on the website.